Mt Rainier Tweed Sweater Free crochet pattern featured image

 Row 1: sc in 2nd ch from hk and next 8 st, sl st in next 2 st on last rnd of sleeve, ch 1, turn [9]

-Row 3: BLO sc in next 9 st, sl st in the next 2 st on last rnd of sleeve, ch 1, turn [9]
+Row 3: sc through both loops of the first st, BLO sc in next 8 st, sl st in next 2 st on last rnd of sleeve, ch 1, turn [9]

 Row 4+: repeat rows 2 & 3 all the way around cuff